mosin-men/Lab1/Readme.md

 ### Read on Pain of Mockery
 Cargo throws a bunch of nasty crap all over the build directory.
 Before pushing a build, PLEASE, for the love of god, run `cargo clean` so you're only pushing source code and not a bunch of binaries and dynamic libraries that are compiled for various dependencies.

+### ToDo
+* As mentioned in notes below, Rust's `stdin` functionality is somewhat painful to use, but it needs to be added.
+The string READING is done, but the string PROCESSING is not.
+* Validation of all tests.

 ### Notes
 * Rust's `stdin` functionality blows.